Academic Catalog

 1.0 hours lecture

 This course is designed to prepare students to adjust to the academic community by learning to plan and study effectively within given time limitations.
-Strategies include: time management, textbook mastery, library research skills, note-taking, exam preparation, goal-setting, and stress reduction and educational planning.
+Strategies include: time management, textbook mastery, library research skills, note-taking, exam preparation, goal-setting, educational planning, and stress reduction.
 (CSU)

 COUN-137